ogladr-kjarr/data-engineering-two/Readme.md

 # Plots

 The plots here are just the most basic to have a quick look at part of the data.
 I decided to use the dry temperature sensor to focus on, as it provides the most pleasing and intuitive data, that of a hourly temperature reading over a number of years.
-I decided to focus on one side, T09 - Alice Holt.
+I decided to focus on one site, T09 - Alice Holt.

 First though, to see the above, I created a FacetGrid plot of all sites dry temperature values, as shown below.
 I was happy getting the plot to show the site code in each facets title, but I was unhappy at the way the xticks aren't shown properly.
 Using the documention, Stack Overflow, ChatGPT, and Claude Sonnet, I could not find a working solution.
 I even tried using a pandas DataFrame in case there was some difference between their date time representation interpretation by the graph, but that didn't work either.